dddrrreee/cs140e-23win/labs/14-vm-ops/DEUX-MEM-ORDER.md

       - write new mapping to PTE [modify?]
       - changing TTBR0, TTBR1, TTBCR
       - changing context id (asid+pid)
   - all of these need to end with a PF so the following instructions get the update.
-  - do not *seem* to need a DSB: (1) 2.7.5 rule doesn't say; (2) comments in code don't say.  (counter: first bullet in 2.7.2 mentions for branch operations)
+  - do not *seem* to need a DSB: (1) 2.7.5 rule doesn't say; (2) comments in code don't say; (3) first bullet in 2.7.2 does talk about branch operations, but the point about DSB only discusses cache ops, not branc)

 cp14/cp15:
   - "cp14/cp14;PF" required so instructions after use any changes.
 (2.7.6)